riceissa/issarice.com/wiki/is-effective-altruism-new.md

     prioritization were in existence for at least several decades before the effective altruism movement emerged.
 Note that this isn't to imply that effective altruism has not refined these ideas.
--   My Wikipedia [draft page for "Priority-setting in global health"][psigh draft] shows that *explicit prioritization* in global health has been going on since at least the 1970s -- around 30 years before the effective altruism movement even formed.
+-   ["Priority-setting in global health"][psigh] on Wikipedia (written by me) shows that *explicit prioritization* in global health has been going on since at least the 1970s -- around 30 years before the effective altruism movement even formed.

 # Criticisms of priority-setting in global health